yoonjk/yoonjk.github.io/_posts/devops/2023-02-18-nginx as a reverse proxy for jenkins.md

 ---
-title: nginx as Reverse Proxy for Jenkins
+title: Nginx as Reverse Proxy for Jenkins
 categories:
   - devops
 tags: